DilipMallavarapu/sentinel-firmware/README.md

 ### Booting the image

-For boards QEMU models — ASPEED AST2400/2500/2600, which covers most OpenBMC targets:
+For boards QEMU models, ASPEED AST2400/2500/2600, which covers most OpenBMC targets:

 ```bash